marlinprotocol/contracts/README.md

 ## Specs
 1. The governance contracts will be able to create any number of proposals.
-2. Any users who has 1 or more delegated mPond should be able to successfully create proposal
+2. Any users who has 1 or more delegated MPOND should be able to successfully create a proposal.
-3. A address can only have **1 Active proposal** at a time.
+3. An address can only have **1 Active proposal** at a time.
-4. A proposal when created, should be in pending state by default, post 2 days will be in **Active** state.
+4. A proposal when created is in a Pending state by default.
+After 2 days it changes to an **Active** state.
-5. Any address with any mPond self/delegated balance can cast vote on any proposal.
-Depending upon the transfers, the number of votes are different for different proposals.
-Only votes past creation of proposal will be considered for voting.
+5. Any address with MPOND, owned or delegated, can cast vote on any proposal.
+The number of votes an address is eligible for depends on its MPOND balance at the time of creation of the proposal.
-6. Voting will happen for 3 days.
+6. The voting period is open for 3 days.
-7. Successful voting changes the state of proposal from **Active** to **Succeeded** . i.e if the proposal has gathered 4 mPond votes in 3 days.
-The state changes to *Succeeded*
+7. If the proposal has gathered atleast 8000 MPOND votes in 3 days, the state changes from **Active** to **Succeeded**.
 8. If the proposal fails to gather sufficient votes, the state changes to **Defeated**
-9. **Succeeded** will can be changed to **Queued** state by a contract call.
+9. **Succeeded** can be changed to **Queued** state by a contract call.
-10. **Queued** proposal will be locked for 2 days.
-Within this time, the contract admin have right to **Reject** the proposal.
-If **Unrejected** it can **Executed**
+10. A **Queued** proposal will be locked for 2 days.
+Within this time, the admin has right to **Reject** the proposal.
+If **Unrejected**, the proposal is **Executed**.

 Governance comprises of three contracts
+* MPOND token contract
 * GovernorAlpha
-* MPOND token contract
 * Timelock

 ## MPOND token
-Token contract for the Governance. [doc](#mpond-tokens)
+Token contract as described above.

 ## Governor Alpha
-* A proposal can be using 1 mPond ( i.e 1 equivalent Votes) using method `function propose(address[] memory targets, uint256[] memory values, string[] memory signatures, bytes[] memory calldatas, string memory description)` where
+* A proposal can be made by holding 1 MPOND (which is also equivalent to vote) using the method `function propose(address[] memory targets, uint256[] memory values, string[] memory signatures, bytes[] memory calldatas, string memory description)` where
-    * `targets` refer the target contracts that need to be updated
+    * `targets` refer to the target contracts that need to be updated
     * `values`, `signature`, `calldata` correspond to functions being called
     * `description` is an optional field that can be used to define the proposal
-* When in **Active** state, the proposal can be voted using method `castVote(uint256 proposalId, bool support)` where
+* When in **Active** state, a proposal can be voted on using method `castVote(uint256 proposalId, bool support)` where
-    * `proposalId` is the id of the existing proposal
+    * `proposalId` is the id of the proposal
-    * `support` is the boolean parameter where `support=true` indicates that the address has voted **for** the proposal.
+    * `support` is the boolean parameter where `support=true` indicates that the address has voted **for** the proposal
 * A **Succeeded** Proposal can be passed to **Queued** state.
-When in **Queued** state it can be rejected by admin within 3 days.
-To queue a proposal call function `queue(uint256 proposalId)` where `proposalId` is the id of the existing proposal
+When in **Queued** state it can be rejected by the admin within 3 days.
+To queue a proposal, call function `queue(uint256 proposalId)` where `proposalId` is the id of the proposal.
-* A **Queued Proposal** can be executed using `execute(uint256 proposalId)` where `proposalId` is the id of the existing proposal
+* A **Queued Proposal** can be executed using `execute(uint256 proposalId)` where `proposalId` is the id of the existing proposal.

 ## Timelock
 Timelock contract is used for locking the Proposal in various stage of its cycle.
 It is used internally within GovernorAlpha.